Radio Tay: Early years as Radio Tay

+Split into Tay FM and Tay FM

 Originally launched as a simulcast station on AM and FM, Radio Tay split into two distinct radio services on 9 January 1995: Tay FM, playing contemporary hit music and Tay AM, carrying an older selection of classic hits.
-On 19 January 2015, Tay 3 was launched as a locally branded, but national service of pop music aimed at 15- to 25-year-olds, however this brand was withdrawn in September 2017.

 These stations broadcast to the Tayside catchment area, with a potential target audience of 391,000 people.
-As of Q1 2024, Tay FM has a weekly reach of 110,000 listeners (source: RAJAR).